slott56/navtools/docs/_build/html/_sources/analysis.rst.txt

 ###############################################################
-:py:mod:`navtools.analysis` -- Track Analysis Application
+:py:mod:`analysis` -- Track Analysis Application
 ###############################################################

 The :py:mod:`analysis` application is used to do voyage analysis.